kaaengine/kaa/docs/tutorial/part05.rst

 Run the game and check it out.
 75% of the enemies will walk towards the player while the other ones will wander randomly.
-What we're doing here is we accelerate enemies by incrementing their velocity every frame.
-We stop doing that if they exceed max velocity.
+What we're doing here is we accelerate enemies by incrementing their velocity every frame (as discussed before we're taking using dt in the formula to make it independent from the frame duration).
+We stop the velocity incremantation if enemy velocity exceeds the max value.
 When they're above max velocity they will behave as freely moving objects and the drag force in the environment ("damping") will slow them down until they're below the max speed and start accelerating again.

-An interesting effect of this model is an inertia.
+An interesting effect of this model is inertia.
 Enemies can't change movement direction immediately where they stand, they need to decelerate and accelerate again.
 To lower the inertia you may increase the acceleration speed.
-For freely moving enemies you may increase damping.
+For the freely moving enemies you may increase damping.
 Feel free to experiment with different values.

 Applying impulses